rolinh/pydeo/README.md

 **pydeo** is based around a JSON REST API, available under `/api` URL.
 It makes it easy to fetch information for `javascript` processing.
-It also has the advantage of processing more stuff on the client side rather on the server side.
+It also has the advantage of processing more stuff on the client side rather than on the server side.

 If you want to submit patches, you need to make sure your changes pass the tests.
 Think about updating the tests if necessary.
 But before that, install the